digdilem/taskpony/README.md

 ## Docker Compose

-There is an example `docker-compose.yml` file in the repository.
+There is an example `docker-compose.yml` file in the repository which should work for most situations.

 Copy this to your chosen directory, inspect and adjust as desired, and run: `docker compose up -d`